Asserest/libasserest_interface/README.md

-# Standard interface of Asserest execution.
+# Standard interface of Asserest execution

+Giving the minimal abstract object for constructing Asserest assertion handlers.